 Functional and Technical Requirements ID# Description F3.2 The system will only accept an inquiry that has a valid verification key before it will perform an inquiry.
 F3.3 The verification key will consist of an authentication key and a message content key.
 T3.2.1 The authentication key will include an authorized user code.
 T3.2.2 The authorized user code will be present first before the system will perform an inquiry based on the message content key.
-The message content key from the requesting party will include the following mandatory data elements: • Policy Key Note: The policy key for each insurance carrier may be a carrier's policy number, or a number that a carrier uses internally to locate a policy record.
-T3.2.3 Vehicle Identification Number (VIN) Note: VIN is used by carriers that will verify evidence of insurance at the vehicle level.
-Some carriers may choose to confirm insurance at the policy level.
-NAIC (National Association of Insurance Commissioners) Code Requested Verification Effective Date The message content key from the requesting entity may include the following optional data elements: Tracking / Reference Number Note: The system shall provide the ability to accept and return a reference number so that an authorized requester can tie together a coverage confirmation request with a coverage confirmation response.
-T3.2.4 Drivers License Number Named Insured Name Address: Street/PO Box 2.
-City3.
-State4.
-Zip Vehicle Make Vehicle Model Vehicle Year Federal Employer Identification Number (FEIN) B4 The information exchanged will be limited to only those items needed to accurately route the request and response messages, keeping any privacy concerns to a minimum.
-F4.1 A legal trading partner agreement between insurance carriers and the requesting party will be required to exchange data via the Web Service.
+T3.2.3 The message content key from the requesting party will include the following mandatory data elements: Policy Key The Policy Key for each insurance company may be a company's policy number, or a number that a company uses internally to locate a policy record.
+If a jurisdiction wishes to send a verification request for a specific vehicle but the insurance company and/or Policy Key is unknown, an unknown request can be sent to any insurance company.
+To accomplish this, a value of "UNKNOWN" should be placed in the Policy Key field.
+Note: This option may not be available for non-vehicle specific policies, which is the case for many commercially insured customers.
+Vehicle Identification Number (VIN) Note: VIN is used by insurance companies that will verify evidence of insurance at the vehicle level.
+Some companies may choose to confirm insurance at the policy level.
+NAIC (National Association of Insurance Commissioners) Code Requested Verification Date

-Functional and Technical Requirements ID# Description F4.2 The requesting party will be responsible for determining the appropriate company to which it will send a request.
-F4.3 The endpoint will be determined through the use of the NAIC identifier as a routing key in a point to point transaction.
-B5 The sources of the data can vary, as long as they are transmitted in a standard format set by the industry.
-F5.1 The system will incorporate basic Web service infrastructure standards.
+Functional and Technical Requirements ID# Description The message content key from the requesting entity may include the following optional data elements: T3.2.4 Tracking / Reference Number Note: The system shall provide the ability to accept and return a reference number so that an authorized requester can tie together a verification response.
+Drivers' License Number Named Insured Name Address: Street/PO Box City State Zip Vehicle Make Vehicle Model Vehicle Year Federal Employer Identification Number (FEIN) B4 The information exchanged will be limited to only those items needed to accurately route the request and response messages, thus minimizing privacy concerns.
+F4.1 A legal trading partner agreement between insurance companies and the requesting party will be required to exchange data via the web service.
+F4.2 The requesting party will be responsible for determining the appropriate company to which it will send a request.
+F4.3 The endpoint will be determined through the use of the NAIC identifier as a routing key in a point to point transaction. В5 The sources of the data can vary, as long as they are transmitted in a standard format set by the industry.

+F5.1 The system will incorporate basic web service infrastructure standards.
 F5.2 The system will read or interpret the business contents of an inquiry message (or payload) based on one common XML standard.
-T5.2.1 The common XML standard chosen will have an approach to align with the other Web service infrastructure standards.
-F5.3 The inquiry system will be based on one set of Web service security standards that will be used by all carriers.
-F5.4 Carriers will develop an inquiry system based on one set of authentication standards. В6 Confirmation of evidence of insurance will be sent back to requesting party for appropriate action.
+T5.2.1 The common XML standard chosen will have an approach to align with the other web service infrastructure standards.
+F5.3 The inquiry system will be based on one set of web service security standards that will be used by all insurance companies.
+F5.4 Insurance Companies will develop an inquiry system based on one set of authentication standards.

+Functional and Technical Requirements ID# Description В6 Result Confirmation of evidence of insurance inquiry will be transmitted to the requesting party for appropriate action.
 F6.1 The system will provide a limited verification response: "Confirmed" or "Unconfirmed."
-F6.2 The system may provide reason codes for unconfirmed results.
+F6.2 The system may provide response codes for unconfirmed results.
 F6.3 If the system cannot verify evidence of insurance, it is assumed that the state will rely on its current procedures for insurance verification.